Chadtech/return/readme.md

 ```elm
     (model, cmd, Maybe reply)
 ```
 Improvements from this point are harder and more tenuous, but I have also learned a bit from (Fresheyeball/elm-return)[http://package.elm-lang.org/packages/Fresheyeball/elm-return/6.0.3/] as well.
 Sub-models need to be incorporated back into their parent-models, and usually in very regular and predictable ways, such as just being a field inside a record.
 Fresheyeball's package exposes from functions that simplify that incorporation process.
 Unfortunately, I think Fresheyeball's package indulges a lot of functional programming stuff beyond its usefulness (and it uses infix operators, so its usefulness wont last into 0.19).
+But regardless, his approach to formalizing and mutating return results is a good one.